NINTH ABCP GENERAL CONFERENCE

 The opening ceremony of the General Assembly was attended by 1,000 participants, including representatives of Buddhists and laity of Mongolia, diplomatic missions in Mongolian and foreign guests.
 Mr. R. Gonchigdorj, Chairman of the State Great Khural (Parliament) of Mongolia was the Chief Guest of the General Conference.

 The inaugural speech was made by Most Ven.
-Kushok Bakula, President of ABCP.
+Kushok Bakula Rinpoche, President of ABCP.

 During the General Conference, a round table meeting on the topic “Spiritual Development Makes the World Sustainable” was held, while elections of new office-bearers of ABCP and the Executive Council were also held.
 At the General Conference two new Standing Commissions on “Conservation of Ecology and Environment,” and “Protection of Human Rights” were constituted.